andersonreisoares/academic-cv/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Hi, I`m a Remote Sensing Data Scientist with a Master of Science degree in Geodetic Sciences and Geoinformation Technology (UFPE, 2015) and PhD in Remote Sensing (INPE, 2019).
+Hi, I`m a Senior Geospatial Data Scientist with a Master of Science degree in Geodetic Sciences and Geoinformation Technology (UFPE, 2015) and PhD in Remote Sensing (INPE, 2019).

 I have experience with remote sensing vegetation analysis using optical remote sensing systems like, LANDSAT, Sentinel, Planet, CBERS and Ven&mu;s products.
 Currently, I'm focused on spatio temporal analysis using such datasets to extract and deliver insights for agronomic practices.
 Moreover, I have experience with spatial analysis and automation with Python using geopandas, pandas, gdal, rasterio, pysal.